kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

-When it is time to start transmitting the next packet in the real world, we pick --- from the packets not yet sent in the real world --- one with the smallest `F` value.
+When it is time to start transmitting the next packet in the real world, we pick --- from the packets not yet sent in the real world --- one with the smallest `r_finish_virtual` value.
 If there is a tie then we pick the one whose queue follows most closely in round-robin order the queue last picked from.

-It is not necessary to explicitly represent the S and F values for every packet not yet completed in the virtual world.
-It suffices to track R(t) and, for each queue: (1) the packets of that queue that have not yet completed in the real world and the `S` of the oldest one of those, if there are any, otherwise (2) the `F` of the packet last completed in the real world.
+It is not necessary to explicitly represent the `r_dispatch_virtual` and `r_finish_virtual` values for every packet not yet completed in the virtual world.
+It suffices to track R(t) and, for each queue: (1) the packets of that queue that have not yet completed in the real world and the `r_dispatch_virtual` of the oldest one of those, if there are any, otherwise (2) the `r_finish_virtual` of the packet last completed in the real world.
 This is enough to make the cost of reacting to a packet arrival or completion O(1) with the exception of finding the next packet to send.
-That costs O(num queues) in a straightforward implementation and O(log(num queues) + (num ties)) if the non-empty queues are kept in two data structures (one for the queues non-empty in the real world, one for the queues non-empty in the virtual world) sorted by the relevant `F` value.
+That costs O(num queues) in a straightforward implementation and O(log(num queues) + (num ties)) if the non-empty queues are kept in two data structures (one for the queues non-empty in the real world, one for the queues non-empty in the virtual world) sorted by the relevant `r_finish_virtual` value.

 ##### Re-casting the original story